-Sebi returns OYO's draft IPO papers, asks to refile with certain updates
+Sebi returns Oyo's draft IPO papers, asks to refile with certain updates

 -

-The move might delay the Gurugram-based hospitality unicorn's initial public offering (IPO).
+“The earlier plan was to launch the IPO between April-July of 2023 but now there might be delays, owing to the process and we can expect the IPO hitting the market by Diwali this year, however subject to market sentiments,” said a person in the know.

-OYO filed preliminary documents with the Securities and Exchange Board of India (Sebi) in September 2021 for a Rs 8,430 crore IPO.
+The issue size of the company is also likely to be downsized, depending on fresh valuations and their need for cash.

-The proposed offering consists of a fresh issue of shares of up to Rs 7,000 crore and an offer-for-sale of as much as Rs 1,430 crore.
+As per the initial filing in September 2021, Oyo Hotels was planning to raise Rs 8,430 crore, comprising a fresh issue of equity shares worth Rs 7,000 crore and an offer for sale (OFS) of up to Rs 1,430 crore.

-According to an update with Sebi's website on Tuesday, the markets regulator returned the company's draft red herring prospectus (DRHP) on December 30, 2022 and asked the firm to refile it with applicable updates/ revisions.
+“The company had filed several addendums to the DRHP in the last year as the cash-burn improved, and litigations and risks went down.
+Furthermore, they wanted to share their path to profitability to the investors and updates on their Ebitda (earnings before interest, tax, depreciation and amortisation).
+For all these updates, Sebi has asked the company to refile the offer documents,” said a source.

-However, the regulator has not elaborated on the updates or revisions required in the draft documents.
+The market watchdog has asked the company to refile with updated key performance indicators (KPIs), risk factors, parameters for offer pricing, among other material disclosures, said people aware of the matter.

 Subscribe to Business Standard Premium